The 2025 NSW Rural Women's Gathering will be held in Lismore on Saturday 25 October!

 Woven throughout the 2025 program is the theme Connect to the Heart – celebrating authentic connection, community and the strength of rural women.

-Attendees will enjoy an exciting line-up of activities, including a range of enriching workshops, networking opportunities, arts and crafts, cultural experiences, and delicious catering, and will hear from our amazing speakers:
+Attendees will enjoy an exciting line-up of activities, including a range of enriching workshops, networking opportunities, arts and crafts, cultural experiences, delicious catering, plus you will hear from our amazing speakers:

-- Shanna Whan, Founder of Sober in the Country and 2022 Australian Local Hero
+- Shanna Whan AM, Founder of Sober in the Country and 2022 Australian Local Hero

 - Madeleine West, advocate, author and speaker on safety in the digital age